Skip to main content

 to scam targeting citizens

-4222 BewareTo get the word out about this scam and other likes it, the Norfolk Sheriff’s Office recently purchased billboard space in high traffic areas around Norfolk.
+4222 BewareTo get the word out about this scam and others like it, the Norfolk Sheriff’s Office recently purchased billboard space in high traffic areas around Norfolk.
 Additionally, Sheriff Joe Baron has put together a scam task force comprised of sheriff’s office employees who have been visiting area businesses dropping off scam alert posters.
 These posters have been distributed to over 100 businesses in Norfolk.

 “While this scam has been going around for several years, we’ve recently heard from a number of citizens who have fallen victim to these tactics.
 We are committed to keeping citizens from falling for this scam and wanted to find a way to get the word out.
 Through our billboards and posters, we hope citizens will take note of the warning and if they receive one of these calls that they will simply hang up the phone,” stated Sheriff Joe Baron.

-As a reminder, the Norfolk Sheriff's Office will NEVER call asking for money over the phone and correspondence regarding jury duty is always done through the mail.
+As a reminder, the Norfolk Sheriff's Office will NEVER call asking for money over the phone and correspondence regarding jury duty is always done in person through deputies or through a summons posted on residential doors.
 Additionally, we will NEVER call and tell someone there is a warrant for their arrest.

 It’s important to note, Virginia State Code § 8.01-356 states “If any juror who has been given due notice to appear in court shall fail to do so without sufficient excuse, he shall be fined not less than $50 nor more than $200.”
 Meaning, you will never be arrested for missing jury duty and never have to pay more than $200.